A banana is pretty high in fiber. It contains up to 3.9g of fiber, or 14% of the recommended daily intake!

 Health benefits of a diet high in fiber

 Fiber is important for good health.
 Consuming adequate amounts of fiber daily has been linked to significantly lower risk of developing (2):

 - coronary heart disease,

 Eating more fiber can provide extra health benefits, such as low blood pressure and low LDL-cholesterol (1).

 Scientists examined 252 women for a 20-month period.
 They found that each 1 extra gram of fiber per 1000 kcal can reduce body weight and body fat percentage by 0.25% (1).

 On the contrary, even consuming 1g of fiber less per 1000 kcal can prevent body fat loss.
-In general, high fiber diets can lower body weight, BMI, waist circumference, and chronic inflammation (1).
-Fruits, such as bananas, help us consume adequate dietary fiber.
+In general, diets high in fiber can lower body weight, BMI, waist circumference, and chronic inflammation (1).
+Fruits, such as bananas, help us increase our daily fiber intake.

 Moreover, a diet high in fiber has anti-aging effects.
 A 2018 study of 5,674 adults found that a fiber intake of 10g per 1000 kcal reduced biologic aging by 4.3 years (1).

 Fiber in a banana helps you live longer

 Furthermore, a 2017 study, that analyzed data from over 2 million people, found significantly reduced mortality risk, for people who consumed more fruits.
 Every extra 200g of fruit intake per day, meant 15% less risk to die early (1).
 Some fruits, such as apples, pears, berries, oranges, mandarins, lemons, and bananas, had a greater effect on lowering the risk of dying early, though.